-- (1) Data is in accordance with IFRS except for AUM, AUA, number of Advisory Teams and number of employees.
+Data is in accordance with IFRS except for AUM, AUA, number of Advisory Teams and number of employees.
 See Non-IFRS Measures on page 5.
-(2) Income before income taxes includes intersegment allocations.
+Income before income taxes includes intersegment allocations.
 See the Intersegment Allocated Costs section on page 30.
-(3) AUM in Canada are assets managed on a discretionary basis under our programs generally described as or known as the Complete Canaccord Investment Counselling Program and the Complete Canaccord Private - Investment Management Program AUA in Canada is the market value of client assets administered by the Company, from which the Company earns commissions and fees and includes AUM.
+AUM in Canada are assets managed on a discretionary basis under our programs generally described as or known as the Complete Canaccord Investment Counselling Program and the Complete Canaccord Private Investment Management Program n.m.: not meaningful

+AUA in Chanada is the market value of client assets administered by the Company, from which the Company earns commissions and fees and includes AUM.
 Refer to the Selected Financial Information Excluding Significant Items table on page 16.